Dived-Jin/Gecko_Sexchromosome/01.Identify_sexchromosome/README.md

 In our work, used this script as following:
         sh a.depth_method.sh correlophus_sarasinorum.ZW.fasta ZW male_1.fq.gz male_2.fq.gz female_1.fq.gz female_2.fq.gz
         The major file includes:
-        - FMmerge.50k.cov.ratio.class: The cluster result file includes all scaffold. such as example/FMmerge.50k.cov.ratio.class it means that the whole scaffold is clustered to XZ or YW or autosome (A) if a line begins with >, includes eight columns: scaffold id, scaffold length, XZ length, ratio, YW length, ratio, A length, ratio, cluster result. it means that the special region is clustered to XZ or YW or autosome (A) if a line doesn't begin with >, includes fifteen columns: scaffold id, start site, end site, male sequence depth (median), male sequence depth (mean), male sequence coverage, female sequence depth (median), female sequence depth (mean), female sequence coverage, normalized male depth (nmdep), normalized female depth(nfdep), nfdep/nmdep or nmdep/nfdep, male coverage ratio, female  coverage ratio.
+        - FMmerge.50k.cov.ratio.class: The cluster result file includes all scaffolds. such as example/FMmerge.50k.cov.ratio.class it means that the whole scaffold is clustered to XZ or YW or autosome (A) if a line begins with >, includes eight columns: scaffold id, scaffold length, XZ length, ratio, YW length, ratio, A length, ratio, cluster result. it means that the special region is clustered to XZ or YW or autosome (A) if a line doesn't begin with >, includes fifteen columns: scaffold id, start site, end site, male sequence depth (median), male sequence depth (mean), male sequence coverage, female sequence depth (median), female sequence depth (mean), female sequence coverage, normalized male depth (nmdep), normalized female depth(nfdep), nfdep/nmdep or nmdep/nfdep, male coverage ratio, female  coverage ratio.
         - *.pdf: the figure of depth. such as example/chrZ.txt.norm.pdf